js-ferguson/myBlog/README.md

 - Feature 3 - When registering a new account, the database is checked to ensure the users email address and username are unique.
 Passwords are hashed before they are saved to the database to secure the users password.

-- Feature 4 - Logging in a an admin reveals content controls site wide.
+- Feature 4 - Logging in as an admin reveals content controls site wide.
 On the landing page, this enables an admin user to change the details of their current project or add a new post.
 On the portfolio page it enables the add new project button.
 It also allows the admin user to delete or edit posts, remove portfolio items and delete comments made by any user.

 - Feature 5 - Registering on the site as a regular user allows you to create and delete your own comments on posts.